wx-chevalier/Awesome-Lists-and-CheatSheets/DataScienceAI/DataScienceAI-Model-Links.md

 # Natural Language Processing

+- [2018-BERT #Project#](https://github.com/google-research/bert): BERT is method of pre-training language representations, meaning that we train a general-purpose "language understanding" model on a large text corpus (like Wikipedia), and then use that model for downstream NLP tasks that we care about (like question answering).

 ## RNN

 - [char-rnn #Project#](https://github.com/karpathy/char-rnn): Multi-layer Recurrent Neural Networks (LSTM, GRU, RNN) for character-level language models in Torch